Foreverhighness/boc-talk/boc.typ

   ])
   - #alternatives-cases(("1, 2, 3,   5", "4"), case => [
     #set text(fill: teal) if case == 1
-    When: spawns a behaviour with a set of required cowns $->$ Spwan ])
+    When: spawns a behaviour with a set of required cowns $->$ Spawn ])

   $